 Site-based management (SBM) funds are used to support, sustain and enhance the regular academic operations of the schools.
 Uses of SBM funds include consumables, art supplies, small durable items such as calculators and pencil sharpeners, replacement/upgrade books for classroom resource areas, program supplements such as outside storytellers and performers, etc. SBM funds are not used for personnel salaries; facilities expenses such as equipment repairs or electric bills; operational support expenses such as copier maintenance contracts.
-While this strategy of Spring allocation affects a very small portion of the overall budget (~1.5%), it allows for more informed use of resources and more efficient budgeting.
+The administration is looking at the adequacy of the total amount of site based management funds to ensure that the new initiatives of 2020 through 2022 are permanently and adequately funded.
+In addition, the administration will continue its strategy of Spring allocation since it affects a very small portion of the overall budget (~1.5%).
+The Spring allocation process allows for more informed use of resources and more efficient budgeting to actual expenditures and shifting needs.
 It is the Superintendent's recommendation that we continue with these adjustments, along with the timetable allowing teachers and principals to make more informed decisions about proper allocations.
 These appropriate operational modifications ensure that the process remains transparent and effective.